apache/usergrid/docs/installation/deployment-guide.md

 ## Deploying the Usergrid Stack

-The Usergrid Stack is a Java 8 web application that runs on Tomcat, uses the Cassandra database for storage and the ElasticSearch search-engine for queries.
+The Usergrid Stack is a Java EE web application that runs on Tomcat, uses the Cassandra database for storage and the ElasticSearch search-engine for queries.
 Below are the software requirements for the Stack.
 You can install them all on one computer for development purposes, and for deployment you can deploy them